philzyk/rpm-haproxy-1.8/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/DBezemer/rpm-haproxy/total.svg)](https://github.com/DBezemer/rpm-haproxy/releases)

-# A Recipe for a haproxy 1.6 stable version RPM on CentOS
+# A Recipe for a haproxy 1.8 stable version RPM on CentOS/Amazon Linux

 Perform the following on a build box as a regular user.